zjcz/pension_compare/README.md

 ## Maestro

 The project uses [Maestro](https://maestro.mobile.dev/), a UI Testing framework for mobile to generate screenshots used in the app store.
-Uses the `maestro_android_screenshots.yaml` script to generate thew images.
+Uses the `maestro_android_screenshots.yaml` script to generate the images.
 See [API Reference - Commands](https://maestro.mobile.dev/api-reference/commands) for a list of commands, or [Automated Screenshot Generation with Maestro - Code With Andrea](https://codewithandrea.com/tips/automated-screenshot-generation-maestro/) for more information.

 ## 📸 Screenshots